-The drop in the number of encroachments discovered by Revenue Inspectors is large in Buldana and Ycotmal districts.
+The drop in the number of encroachments discovered by Revenue Inspectors is large in Buldana and Yeotmal districts.
 In the absence of any comment by the Deputy Commissioners, it is difficult to say whether this decrease indicates fewer encroachments or less check by the Land Records staff.
 The Deputy Commissioner, Buldana, ascribes it to the diminution in the number of inspections carried out.

 - 20. The percentage of errors detected by Revenue Inspectors in the live-stock statement is 8 in Akola, 15 in Amraoti, 12 in Buldana and 16 in Yeotmal against 7, 12, 17 and 17, respectively, during the preceding year.
 The Deputy Commissioner, Buldana, considers that this drop also is due to less careful check by the Revenue Inspectors.
-As was pointed out last year, these statistics are of great importance to the Forest Department, and it is most desirable that Superintendents of Land Records and their Assistants should confine their check almost entirely to the entries attested previously by the Revenue Inspectors to make sure that the check of the latter is thorough. - 21.
-The Statement C gives details of the measurement work done during

-Measurement work.
-Statethe year under report.
+As was pointed out last year, these statistics are of great importance to the Forest Department, and it is most desirable that Superintendents of Land Records and their Assistants should confine their check almost entirely to the entries attested previously by the Revenue Inspectors to make sure that the check of the latter is thorough. - Measurement work.
+State. the year under report.
 The figures of the four districts for the last two years are compared below:-

 District 1917-18 1918-19

-Akola ••• .
-548 469
+Akola ••• 548 469

-Amraoti ••• 6.06 512
+Amraoti ••• ••• 636 512

-Buldana ••• 715 550
+Buldana ••• •• 715 550

 Yeotmal ••• 275 228

 -

-Total · 2,174 1,759
+Total 2,174 1,759